chenhaowen01/srnn_human_motion_predict_for_ros/README.md

 # SRNN Human Motion Prediction for ROS

 ## Summary
 This project is entirely from the paper of Ashesh Jain.
 In the paper, authors propose a generic and proincipled method to involved high-level spatio-temporal structures into *Recurrent Neural Networks* (*RNNs*) called *Structural-RNN* (*S-RNN*).
-This method has significant improvements with som spatio-temporal problems includings: human motion modeling, human-object interaction and driver maneuver anticipation.
+This method has significant improvements with some spatio-temporal problems includings: human motion modeling, human-object interaction and driver maneuver anticipation.
 In this project, the S-RNN method is involved into ROS to make predictions of human motion.

 See their project page for more infomation: [Structural-RNN: Deep Learning on Spatio-Temporal Graphs](http://asheshjain.org/srnn)